 Light In The Attic

 + 15% off ALL online orders for the entire year, excluding subscriptions (discount code to be sent post-purchase).
 Discounts may not be used towards the subscription purchase.

 + First dibs on various rarities and exclusives throughout the year

-+ Free shipping within the USA for your Subscription titles
++ Free shipping for Subscription titles

 + Due to licensing restrictions, not every LP release will include a digital download coupon